ngdias-sys/voting-agent/README.md

 Uses Claude API to score candidate alignment 0-100 on each of your priorities.
 Reasoning is explicit, not hidden.

 ✅ **Multi-Format Output**
-Generates both text reports (detailed, exportable) and beautiful HTML voting guides (visual, shareable).
+Generates both text reports (detailed, exportable) and polished HTML voting guides (visual, shareable).

 ✅ **Transparent Reasoning**
 Explains *why* each candidate aligns with you, not just *what* the score is.